Last updated on July 25th, 2019 at 11:39 am

 For example, the title tag of the page you’re reading right now is: “40 Essential SEO Terms Every Blogger Should Know“.

 The title tag is an important SEO factor.
 There’s no better way for a search engine to find out what a page is about than by looking at its title tag.
-That’s why you need to spend time creating the perfect title tag for your pages (or posts).
+This is why you should spend time creating the perfect title tag for your pages and posts.

 38. URL (URI)